 You’re using 6” x 8” D-logs that have a finished height of 8” to build a 10-foot-high wall, 24-feet long:

-Choosing milled logs from a mill or log supplier will save you money over buying a log cabin kit and it will provide an energy-efficient, easy-to-assemble alternative that gives you maximum flexibility in design.
+Choosing milled logs from a mill or log supplier will save you money over buying a log cabin kit and it will provide an energy-efficient, easy-to-assemble alternative that gives you the maximum flexibility in design.
 Log suppliers and mills are used to dealing with log home builders and can give you guidance and assistance with your order.

 REScheck: Tricks of the Trade REScheck is software designed to compute an energy compliance analysis that is needed for building permit applications.

 Log Cabin Design Tips Tips for your log cabin design that will save you money.

 Aging In Place Ideas for Your Log Cabin As people become older, remaining in their own home becomes more important and aging in place design can facilitate that.

 Log Cabin Home Design – Evaluating All the Factors The ideal log cabin home design is different for everybody and must be determined after evaluating all the factors involved.

 Tips for Building Stairs These tips for building stairs will make quick work of your design.